Last updated on .

 During the Spanish Inquisition, Bayezid II assigned the mosque to Muslims fleeing Spain.
 This gave it its present name, the Arab Mosque.
 The building has been renovated several times over the years.
 The most notable changes are the windows, which were converted from a Gothic to an Ottoman style, and the conversion of the bell tower to a minaret.

-Bell tower of the Arab Mosque in Istanbul, Turkey
+Minaret of the Arab Mosque

 During a renovation between 1913 and 1919, several Genoese tombstones dating from the beginning of the 14th to the middle of the 15th centuries were discovered.
 They were taken to the Istanbul Archaeology Museums.